vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 ## Share the SSH public key

-Diferent HPC center arounf the globe might give you different directions.
-It could be done in the command line or by sharing in a centralized page or using apps as PuTTY.
+Different HPC center around the globe might give you different directions.
+It could be done on the command line or by sharing in a centralized page or using apps as PuTTY.

-This bit is important becuase is authorizing and giving directions so communication can be stablished to the remote connection.
+This bit is important because it is used for authorization and giving directions so communication can be established to the remote connection.

 VIB procedure
 -------------------------
+The VIB Single Sign-on (SSO) is leveraged through a program called Smallstep.
+Installation procedures can be found in [the Data Core documentation](https://docs.datacore.vib.be/compute-cluster/entrypoints/command-line-access/#installing-smallstep).

 VSC procedure
 -------------------------